Step by step guide to an experience of enlightenment.

 Method: Emptiness-of-Self Practice

-Step 3 - PARAGATE - Gone way beyond Gone way beyond the convention of time to ocean-like changeless boundless awareness as your basis of operation
+Gone way beyond - Gone way beyond the convention of time to ocean-like changeless boundless awareness as your basis of operation

 Method: Emptiness of Time Practice